apache/spark/docs/job-scheduling.md

 later.

 In order to synchronize PVM threads with JVM threads, you should set `PYSPARK_PIN_THREAD` environment variable to `true`.
 This pinned thread mode allows one PVM thread has one corresponding JVM thread.

-However, currently it cannot inherit the local properties from the parent thread although it isolates each thread with its own local properties.
-To work around this, you should manually copy and set the local properties from the parent thread to the child thread when you create another thread in PVM.
+With this mode, `pyspark.InheritableThread` is recommanded to use together for a PVM thread to inherit the interitable attributes such as local properties in a JVM thread.

 Note that `PYSPARK_PIN_THREAD` is currently experimental and not recommended for use in production.